-Meditation is a great ability to incorporate into your training.
-It's something that I personally, don't feel like gets talked about enough.
-Most of the time, we talk about the physical exercise we're doing.
-We hardly cover how we exercise our mental strength and health.
-Our mental health can make you break us though.
-If our mental health isn't in tack, how do we except to take care of our physical health?
+Incorporating Meditation In Your Training is a great ability to enhance your overall regimen.
+It's something that I personally feel doesn't get talked about enough.
+Most of the time, we discuss the physical exercise we're doing.
+We seldom cover how we exercise our mental strength and health.
+Our mental health can make or break us.
+If our mental health isn't intact, how can we expect to take care of our physical health?

 What is Meditation

-Meditation is a skill in where mindfulness is practiced to train attention and awareness in oneself as well to help mental clarity and calm our emotions.
-Meditation is great way to keep yourself grounded and kind of have a 'reset' button on your ordinary day.
+Meditation is a skill in which mindfulness is practiced to train attention and awareness in oneself as well to help mental clarity and calm our emotions.
+Meditation is a great way to keep yourself grounded and kind of have a 'reset' button on your ordinary day.

 How Can Meditation Benefit You

 Meditation has many benefits to it.
 I won't be able to list all of them, but let's go over some of the main benefits that meditation can do to help you.